Transworld Blog

 Case Study: Selling a High-End RV Dealership in an Uncertain Economy

-Sales Timeline: 18 months List Price: $3.65 million The Background Lake Region RV in Ramsey, MN, is not your typical RV lot.
-Where you might imagine pop-up tent trailers going for $15–20K, Seth Pasch and his team specialized in high-end adventure vans, or “Class B” RVs, ranging between $100–200K.
+Sales Timeline: 18 months List Price: Private The Background Located in the Twin Cities metro, this was not your typical RV lot.
+Where you might imagine pop-up tent trailers going for $15–20K, the owner and his team specialized in high-end adventure vans, or “Class B” RVs, ranging between $100–200K.

 Case Study: How Transworld Helped PWC Sell Their Business in 7 Months